Countering foreign interference

 • to support its foreign intelligence activities

-• to enhance its political, economic, military capability or influence, or
+• to enhance its political or economic influence, or its military or technological capability, or

 • to advance its coercive influence over people inside or outside New Zealand.